 Very few labs are able to offer HFS.
 EAG’s experience enables fast turnaround time, accurate data and person-to-person service, ensuring you understand what results mean for your materials and processes.

-Contact us today for your Hydrogen Forward Scattering Spectrometry (HFS) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Hydrogen Forward Scattering Spectrometry (HFS) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.